Sage-Bionetworks/portalsDocs/articles/wikis.md

   * Team Badge

 ###Wiki Versioning
-We should describe how to revert back to older versions of the wiki, if possible.
-[I do not know enougha bout this!]
+We should describe how to revert back to older versions of the Wiki, if possible.
+[I do not know enough about this!]

 ###Deleting a wiki
 It is possible to remove a wiki from a File or Folder.
+Note: this is unrecoverable and all versions are deleted.
 There are two ways to do this:
 1. Select *Tools* and select *Delete Wiki Page*
 2. Select *Tools* and select *Edit wiki* and then click the red 'Delete page' button.